 The School for Sociology Politics and International Studies (SPAIS) welcomes visiting researchers from other institutions at different career stages.
-Established scholars are welcomed as Visiting Fellows and recent doctoral graduates are welcomed as Visiting Postdoctoral Fellows.
+Established scholars are welcomed as Visiting Researchers and recent doctoral graduates are welcomed as Visiting Postdoctoral Researchers.

 Please note that we do not offer funding.
-The School charges an affiliation fee (or ‘bench fee’), the amount of which depends on the length of stay and the type of facilities made available to the Visiting Fellow.
+The School charges an affiliation fee (or ‘bench fee’), the amount of which depends on the length of stay.
 Please note that the affiliation/bench fee must be paid prior to the commencement of any visit.

-Anyone holding a PhD qualification is eligible to apply for Visiting Fellow status.
+Anyone holding a PhD qualification is eligible to apply for Visiting Researcher status.

 Applicants who are citizens of a country within the European Economic Area (EEA) should complete the application form below.